awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

    If you disable fine\-grained access control, you can still control access to your domain by placing it within a VPC, applying a restrictive access policy, or both\.
 You must enable node\-to\-node encryption and encryption at rest to use fine\-grained access control\.

+1. \(Optional\) If you want to use SAML authentication for Kibana, choose **Prepare SAML authentication**\.
+After the domain is available, see [SAML Authentication for Kibana](saml.md) for additional steps\.

 1. \(Optional\) If you want to use Amazon Cognito authentication for Kibana, choose **Enable Amazon Cognito authentication**\.

    1. Choose the Amazon Cognito user pool and identity pool that you want to use for Kibana authentication\.
 For guidance on creating these resources, see [Amazon Cognito Authentication for Kibana](es-cognito-auth.md)\.

 1. For **Domain access policy**, add the ARNs or IP addresses that you want or choose a preconfigured policy from the dropdown list\.
 For more information, see [Identity and Access Management in Amazon Elasticsearch Service](es-ac.md) and [About Access Policies on VPC Domains](es-vpc.md#es-vpc-security)\.
 **Note**
-If you chose **VPC access** in step 17, IP\-based policies are prohibited\.
+If you chose **VPC access** in step 18, IP\-based policies are prohibited\.
 Instead, you can use [security groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) to control which IP addresses can access the domain\.
 For more information, see [About Access Policies on VPC Domains](es-vpc.md#es-vpc-security)\.

 1. \(Optional\) To require that all requests to the domain arrive over HTTPS, select the **Require HTTPS for all traffic to the domain** check box\.